apache/incubator-weex/CONTRIBUTING.md

 *Tip*:
 > Reviewing PR may take a great deal of time, please be patient.
 If your PR doesn't get response over 96 hours, you might send an email to [mailing list](https://weex.apache.org/guide/contribute/how-to-contribute.html#mailing-list) to ask the progress.

+# Members and Governance Model
+You can find committers, PPMCs and governance model of Weex from [confluence](https://cwiki.apache.org/confluence/x/bFoyBw).